Top Rated in Orange County

 • Arm insensitivity

-Following your initial consultation, Our Surgical Team will customize your Brachioplasty surgery to limit your incision line length as well as visibility yet maximize undesirable upper arm skin redundancy.
-Our Surgical Team will also evaluate your fat excess to guide your simultaneous liposuction, arm fat surgery.
+Following your initial consultation, Dr. Paris will customize your Brachioplasty surgery to limit your incision line length as well as visibility yet maximize undesirable upper arm skin redundancy.
+Dr. Paris will also evaluate your fat excess to guide your simultaneous liposuction, arm fat surgery.

 Recently, an alternative to traditional arm lift surgery involving skin excision has been developed and been coined as a minimally invasive Brachioplasty.
 Arm fat surgery is still utilized to first remove the excess fat using liposuction.